DocRaptor/docraptor-swagger/README.md

 # DocRaptor Swagger

 This repo is for keeping the [swagger config](docraptor.yaml) and [scripts](script/) which we use to generate client libraries in many languages.
-You should only need to modify this repo if you're changing the options for generating swagger clients.
+You should only need to modify this repo if you're changing the api, or options for generating swagger clients.

 ## Development and Release